DOI-USGS/planetary-sdi/content/moon/governance/governance_model.md

 Note that changes to the working group membership require consensus.
 If there are any objections to adding or removing individual members, an effort must be made to resolve those objections.
 If consensus cannot be reached, then the discussed change to membership is not implemented.

 ## Asynchronous Communication and Collaboration
-In addition to monthly meetings, the Lunar SDI working group maintains a public repository of working documents, meeting notes, and presentations.
+In addition to monthly meetings, the working group maintains a public repository of working documents, meeting notes, and presentations.
 This folder is a mechanism for asynchronous collaboration between members and allows for collaboration on tasks pertaining to the management of this SDI (e.g., editing documents, developing standards, supporting data ingestion).
 All group members have access to this internal use folder.
 Email is also commonly used to communicate with the working group between meetings.